 Community Advisory Boards

-Stephenson Cancer Center (SCC) recognizes that the large and growing American Indian (AI), Black/African American and Hispanic communities in Oklahoma have distinct histories, cultural assets, resources, and cancer-related concerns.
-In addition to an Overall Community Advisory Board (OCAB), Community Outreach and Engagement (COE) established three unique CABs representing these groups: Tribal Advisory Council (TAC), African American Cancer Research CAB (AACRCAB), and Hispanic CAB (HCAB).
+Stephenson Cancer Center (SCC) recognizes that communities in Oklahoma have distinct histories, cultural assets, resources, and cancer-related concerns.
+In addition to an Overall Community Advisory Board (OCAB), Community Outreach and Engagement (COE) established CABs based on increased cancer risk factors or environmental exposures, disparities in access to care or insurance coverage, socioeconomic status, rurality, or communities with cancers of unusual incidence or mortality.
 In these forums, members can voice cancer-related and research concerns affecting their communities.
-To ensure that perspectives from the TAC, AACRCAB and HCAB are represented, the OCAB includes two members from each.

-OCAB: The OCAB consists of 14 members, including two members each from the TAC, AACRCAB and HCAB.
-It also includes representatives from healthcare systems, OSDH, ACS, the Komen Foundation, and higher education institutions in Oklahoma.
+OCAB: The OCAB consists of 14 members, including representatives from several taskforces and representatives from healthcare systems, OSDH, ACS, and higher education institutions in Oklahoma.
 The OCAB ensures that the SCC responds to the entire OKCA by:

 1. Providing recommendations to enhance, promote and develop programs related to cancer prevention, early detection and survivorship.

-2. Identifying educational pathways for future cancer researchers, focusing on students from historically underrepresented communities, rural locations and females.
+2. Identifying educational pathways for future cancer researchers, focusing on students such as those from historically underserved communities or rural locations.

 3. Identifying and assisting in initiatives to implement changes that reduce barriers for communities, patients and referral sources.